dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmAuditRecordRepositoryURL:

     dcmAuditRecordRepositoryURL_"
     "Copy Move Update Policy",string,"Indicates which policy will be used for updation of attributes for RESTful Copy/Move Instances service.
-Enumerated values: SUPPLEMENT, OVERWRITE, MERGED.
+Enumerated values: SUPPLEMENT, OVERWRITE, MERGED, REPLACE.
 If absent, nothing will be done (target's attributes remain unchanged).","
     .. _dcmCopyMoveUpdatePolicy:

     dcmCopyMoveUpdatePolicy_"